yuno-payments/yuno-docs/docs/Payment Features/payment-amount-details.md

 * [Taxes](doc:payment-amount-details#taxes)
 * [Discounts](doc:payment-amount-details#discounts)

-By itemizing these elements, you can provide a clear breakdown of the payment amount, making the payment process more transparent and convenient for everyone involved.
+By itemizing these elements, you provide a clear breakdown of the payment amount, making the payment process more transparent and convenient for everyone involved.

 ## Fee amount

 You can use the `additional_data.order.fee_amount` field to specify the fee amount included in the transaction.

 In the example below, a request shows that a 180 JPY fee is part of a 5,000 JPY total transaction.
 This field is for informational purposes only—the `fee_amount` is already included in the final transaction amount and is not added separately.